 Everyone in business must keep records, especially records that will come in handy when it's time to think about taxes on the business.
 Good records can help your business in a variety of ways, from monitoring your business's financial help to preparing your taxes correctly.
 This article discusses some of the ways that good recordkeeping can help your business.
-Suggestions to help you keep better records for tax purposes include the following:

 Monitor the Progress of Your Business

 You need good records to monitor the progress of your business.
 Records can show whether your business is improving, which items are selling, or what changes you need to make.
 Being on top of this information by keeping good records can increase the likelihood of your business's success.

 Good records are a must in order to prepare detailed and accurate financial statements.
 These include income (profit and loss) statements and balance sheets.
 These statements can help you in dealing with your bank or creditors and help you manage your business.
 Remember, an income statement shows the income and expenses of the business for a given period of time.
 A balance sheet shows the assets, liabilities, and your equity in the business on a given date.

 Identify the Source of Receipts

 In the course of business, you will receive money and/or property from many sources and your records can identify the source of these receipts.
 This information is valuable for a couple of reasons.
 First, it will separate your business receipts from your non-business receipts.
 Secondly, it will separate your taxable income from your non-taxable income.
 This information can also be helpful in the event that your business is audited by the Internal Revenue Service (IRS).

 Deducting valid business expenses are the best way to lower the amount of taxes your business will be obligated to pay.
 Generally, an expense is deductible if it is "ordinary and necessary" in running your business.
 It's a good idea to keep track of business expenses by recording them as they occur, otherwise you may forget them when you prepare your tax return.